rust-lang/book/second-edition/src/ch12-01-accepting-command-line-arguments.md

 ## Accepting Command Line Arguments

-Our first task is to make `greprs` able to accept its two command line
+Our first task is to make `minigrep` able to accept its two command line
 arguments: the filename and a string to search for.
 That is, we want to be able to run our program with `cargo run`, a string to search for, and a path to a file to search in, like so: